Conversation and Commentary Submissions

 - In addition, submissions should include a list of 4-6 contributors who will write pieces in conversation with the topic of the proposed forum.
 In cases in which all contributors plan to write original commentaries, the C&C editor will write the introduction to the forum.
 However, submissions which include a contributor designated to write the introduction to the forum are welcome.

 - We strongly recommend taking a look at past Conversation and Commentary sections to get a sense of how the various pieces in this section work together to address a particular topic.

 Book and Media Review Submissions

-Marina Levina at the University of Memphis is the book and media review editor.
-Please direct inquiries to her at email@example.com and include “WSIC-BMR” in the subject line.
+Lydia Huerta (University of Nevada, Reno) is our book and media review editor-elect.
+She has begun accepting submissions.
+Please direct inquiries and submissions to her at email@example.com and include “WSIC-BMR” in the subject line.

 Reviewers are invited to submit reviews of books, documentaries and popular films that might aid in the research and/or teaching of gender and communication.
 Reviewers should consider the book's or media's potential significance for the journal's readers, as well as authorial intent, the data in which the book's or media's claims are grounded, the author's analytical approach to the data, and the apparent wisdom of the conclusions advanced.
 Please also keep in mind the journal's mission statement as you address these topics.

 - The target length for each review is 800-1200 words.
 Please submit review as an email attachment, saved in Microsoft Word, to firstname.lastname@example.org

 - Limit your review to an artifact published within the last three years.
 For example, if you submit a review in 2008, choose a book or film from no earlier than 2005.
 If the artifact is older than three years, please specify why it is important to review.

 - Open review with a single-spaced bibliographic heading.
 Title should be left aligned and italicized.
 When reviewing more than one artifact, please submit each review separately.
 Please adhere to the appropriate form below.